How to Start a District of Columbia Series LLC

 How much does it cost to start a Series LLC in Washington, D.C.?

-The DCRA charges $220 to file Articles of Organization, plus an additional $50 for 3-day expedited processing or $100 for 1-day expedited processing.
+The DLCP charges $220 to file Articles of Organization, plus an additional $50 for 3-day expedited state processing or $100 for 1-day expedited state processing.

 How long does it take to form a District of Columbia Series LLC?

-The standard processing time for mailed filings is around 3-4 weeks, but there are much faster options available.
-If you file online or person, the processing time is around 15 business days.
-Go with the $50 expedite option, however, and you can speed that up to 3 business days.
-Finally, you can pay a $100 expedite fee for 1-day processing.
+The standard processing time for mailed filings is around 3-4 weeks, but there are faster options available.
+If you file online or person, the processing time is around 15 business days after the DCLP receives your filing.
+Go with the $50 expedite option, however, and you can speed that up to 3 business days after receipt.
+Finally, you can pay a $100 expedite fee for to have your filing processed within 1 day of receipt.

 Does a D.C.
 Series LLC Need a Registered Agent?